sambupruthvi/Widgets/Documentation/Hooks.md

 - We are allowed to return one function inside useEffect hook and this function is generally used for clean up.
 This function is usually invoked when component is rerendered.

 - return 'null' in react means don't render anything.

+The useRef Hook:
+- useRef returns a mutable ref object whose .current property is initialized to the passed argument (initialValue).
+The returned object will persist for the full lifetime of the component.